cjmayo/ntp/doc/source/discipline.rst

 not.
 It then quickly amortizes the residual offset at startup without affecting the oscillator frequency.
 In this way the offset error is less than 0.5 ms within 5 min, if the file is present, and within 10 min if not.
-See the :doc:`Clock State Machine
-<clock>` page for further details.
+See the :doc:`clock` page for further details.

 Since the PLL is linear, the response with different offset step amplitudes and poll intervals has the same characteristic shape, but